mouldit/mouldit/README.md

 </p>
 <h5>Filter</h5>
 <p>
-All you can do here is stating wether you want a filter on the data.
+All you can do here is stating whether you want a filter on the data.
 The CLI will know in this case that the resource in the rest API will be fetched without passing a resource (concept) id since the filter will be used for fetching.
-Of course you have to manually add the filter on the rest API.
+Of course you have to manually add the edgeQL filter on the rest API.
 Later you will be able to enter a value for a filter directly in the CLI if you would want that.
-If you select N for the filter option, the CLI will generate a Rest API that assumes an ID in the URL based on which the resource will be fetched.
+If you select N for the filter option, the CLI will generate a Rest API that assumes an ID of the resource will be passed via the URL, that then can be used to actually fetch the record(s).
 </p>
 <h5>Exlude/Include field(s)</h5>
 <p>